 • Salt – A pinch of salt sharpens the chocolate and balances the sweetness.
 This small addition makes the flavors pop!

-• Coffee Liqueur or Espresso (Optional) – Either of these adds deeper chocolate flavor without making the dessert taste like coffee.
+• Instant Espresso (Optional) – Espresso adds deeper chocolate flavor without making the dessert taste like coffee.
 It’s our subtle way of enhancing the richness and complexity.

 • Vanilla Ice Cream – We love the way that cold, creamy ice cream melts into the warm pudding for the perfect contrast.